Karsten-Yan/200303_House_Prices_Project/README.md

 7. Visualisation:
   * visualisations for newly constructed homes
   * comparing quality and quantity and some basic features
-A. Summary
+8. Summary
-B. Future Work
+9. Future Work